scalamolecule/molecule-web/docs/database/relationships/complex-example.md

 ```
 :::

-Departments and number of developers working on projects with more than 2 developers and a budget over one million
+Departments and number of developers working on projects with more than 2 employees and a budget over one million

 ::: code-tabs
 @tab Molecule